The more you give, the more you’ll be given

 Broadcast on BBC Radio 4’s Thought for the Day, 25th November 2016

 And we now have significant evidence to support this kind of change relatively late in life.
-One of the longest running medical research exercises ever undertaken is the Harvard Study of Adult Development which since the 1940s has tracked the lives of Harvard graduates, together with a group of others taken from a cross section of society.
-According to the man who ran it until recently, George Vaillant, one of the marks of successful aging is generativity, helping others to accomplish by becoming their consultant, guide, mentor or coach.
+One of the longest-running medical research exercises ever undertaken is the Harvard Study of Adult Development which, since the 1940s, has tracked the lives of Harvard graduates, together with a group of others taken from a cross-section of society.
+According to the man who ran it until recently, George Vaillant, one of the marks of successful ageing is generativity, helping others to accomplish by becoming their consultant, guide, mentor, or coach.

 I met a wonderful example of this in New York last week, a successful businessman who decided to give back by creating an educational programme for deprived young people in Harlem, taking kids who might otherwise have little to look forward to and giving them focus, discipline and high aspirations.
 The results are astonishing.
 They all complete high school, almost all go to college, and over a third go on to graduate school.
 What struck me no less was the man himself, 87 years old, but radiating energy and passion.

 I believe that working with the young helps keep you young, and by lifting others, you yourself are lifted.
 So, if you’ve achieved, help others to achieve.
 The more you give, the more you’ll be given.